Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Filing a Doctoral Degree Plan.
 Early in a student’s doctoral studies a formal evaluation will be made of his or her background preparation in the major field.
 This evaluation may vary according to the academic unit involved; in some cases it may consist of a formal written or oral exam, in others, a review meeting with a committee or graduate advisor, in still another, the successful passing of a key course or courses.
 On the basis of this evaluation, whatever form it takes, the student’s course of study will be projected and submitted to the Graduate School on the appropriate form.
 This evaluation will occur during the student’s first year of doctoral study and the “Program for the Doctoral Degree” will be submitted to the Graduate School electronically via the Enrollment Services SharePoint site before the second year of work has begun.
 Revisions of the plan are permitted as needed.

 Transfer of Coursework.
 There is no automatic transfer of credit toward the doctorate degree.
 On the recommendation of the department or program, the graduate school will review transfer courses for acceptance.
 Transfer credit will not alter the grade point average at Texas Tech University, although grades from transfer courses will appear on Texas Tech University’s transcripts.
 Doctoral students may take approved courses at another approved institution and transfer up to 12 semester credit hours into their degree program.
 No more than 30 semester credit hours in total may be transferred to the doctoral degree.
+Credit ordinarily will not be given for transfer work completed more than seven years prior to admission to adoctoral program at Texas Tech University

 Advisory Committee.
 As soon as the course of study for an applicant has been determined, an advisory committee of at least three members of the graduate faculty (including the minor area, if a minor is declared) will be appointed by the graduate dean on the recommendation of the advisor concerned.
 This committee will meet as often as necessary with the applicant and will direct his or her work at all stages.
 Either the chair or the co-chair of a student’s committee must be graduate faculty and be a member of the department or program faculty from which the student will receive the doctorate.
+Emeritus or retired faculty as well as other qualified individuals from outside of the university may serve as external members on the student’s committee, but may not serve as chair; no more than one external member may serve on a committee.
+External members must be approved by the graduate dean (via the Enrollment Services SharePoint system)

 Time Limit.
-All requirements for the doctoral degree must be completed within a period of eight consecutive calendar years or four years from admission to candidacy, whichever comes first.
+All requirements for the doctoral degree must be completed within a period of eight consecutive calendar years from matriculation or four years from admission to candidacy, whichever comes first.
 Graduate credit for coursework taken at Texas Tech more than eight calendar years old at the time of the final oral examination may not be used to satisfy degree requirements.
 Absent an extension, the student may be permitted to retake the qualifying examination, and, upon passing that examination, be readmitted to candidacy by the Graduate Council for some period of time not to exceed four years.

 Final corrected electronic copies of the dissertation must be received in the Graduate School no later than one year after the final examination or within the eight-year or four-year time limit, whichever occurs first.
 Failure to complete this step will result in the degree not being awarded.